yamin-shihab/study-notes/grade-7/social.md

 + After 1763, Britain was deeply in debt because of the Seven Years' War, and wanted to save money.
 They wanted to keep troops stationed in the Thirteen Colonies, so they increased taxes on them.
     + The colonists refused to pay.
 They said Britain had no authority to tax them because they weren't allowed to elect representatives to the British parliament.
 They came up with the slogan "No taxation without representation".
     + In 1776, the protests turned into a rebellion.
 George Washington took command of an army in the Thirteen Colonies to fight British rule.
 1776 was when the United States declared itself independent of Britain, and began a war called the American war of independence, or the American Revolution.
-        + The war deeply divide communities.
+        + The war deeply divided communities.
 People who supported the rebellion called themselves "Patriots", and those who wanted to remain united to the British Empire called themselves "United Empire Loyalists".
 + The loyalist migration was when thousands of refugee loyalists left America to a British colony such as Quebec or Nova Scotia.
     + When the loyalist population in Quebec increased and asked for British-style laws and customs, Canadiens were worried that the changes from the Quebec Act being reversed.
     + Originally, treaties had to be negotiated with First Nations for land, but settlers sometimes didn't.